Kron4ek/Wine-Builds/README.md

 **Proton** builds (**3.16-5** and newer) uses **FAudio** as well.

-If there is no FAudio in your distribution repository then you can [manually compile](https://github.com/FNA-XNA/FAudio) it.
+If there is no **FAudio** in package repository of your distribution then you can [manually compile](https://github.com/FNA-XNA/FAudio) it.

 ### Links to sources and patches: